Consulting with a Non-Family Law Attorney About Family Law Related Issues

-Frequently, individuals contemplating a divorce seek opinions about divorce laws and procedures from non-family law attorneys with whom they have an ongoing personal or business relationship.
+Frequently, individuals contemplating a divorce seek opinions about divorce laws and procedures from non-divorce lawyers with whom they have an ongoing personal or business relationship.

-Providing accurate guidance to a client considering divorce may be critical to a client's decision making process.
-The advice may encourage a client to act more quickly or it may encourage a client to work on the relationship, seek counseling and avoid a divorce.
-A client needs to understand the true cost of divorce.
-Accurately seeing the issues will help a client see the true consequences of a divorce.
-The total costs include attorney and other professional fees for the client and potentially for his/her spouse, opportunity costs due to spending one to three years in divorce litigation, spousal and child support, taxes and commissions relative to the sale of assets, and so on.
-An accurate and honest analysis of all divorce costs is important for a client to understand before the filing of a Petition for Dissolution.
+Providing accurate and early guidance to an individual considering divorce may be critical to that person’s decision-making process.
+The advice may encourage an individual to act more quickly or it may encourage an individual to work on the relationship, seek counseling and avoid a divorce altogether.
+There is a need to understand the true cost of divorce.
+Accurately seeing the issues will help in revealing the true consequences of a divorce.
+The total costs include an Orange County divorce lawyer and other professional fees for the individual and potentially for his/her spouse, opportunity costs due to spending a year or more in divorce litigation, spousal and/or child support, commissions relative to the sale of assets, and so on.
+An accurate and honest analysis of all divorce costs is important to understand before filing for divorce.

-The following are the Standard Family Law Restraining Orders that are issued when the Petition is filed prohibiting each party from:
+The Standard Family Law Restraining Orders (“SFLRO”) issued when the divorce petition is filed, prohibit each party from the following:

 - Removing the minor child or children of the parties, if any, from the state without the prior consent of the other party or an order of the court;